Mat-Tom-Son/tinyLab/README.md

 - Ensure reports manifest is consistent: `python scripts/verify_manifest.py`
 - GitHub Actions runs the same checks plus `smoke_test.py` on every PR.

-- [docs/suppressor_handover.md](docs/suppressor_handover.md) – narrative overview, status, and next steps.
+- `docs/suppressor_handover.md` — narrative overview, status, and next steps.
-- [docs/REPLICATION.md](docs/REPLICATION.md) – definitive reproduction checklist with expected outputs.
+- `docs/REPLICATION.md` — definitive reproduction checklist with expected outputs.
-- [Results.md](Results.md) – mapping from each figure/table to the generating script and its inputs.
+- `Results.md` — mapping from each figure and table to the generating script and its inputs.

 ## Contributing